How To Improve Conversions On Your Ecommerce Site

 - Share images of your customers using or wearing the products that they’ve bought from you so that others can get an idea of what it looks like in real life.

-- Add customer reviews to your product pages — this feedback will help shoppers to decide if a product is right for them.
+- Add customer reviews to your product pages — this feedback will help shoppers decide if a product is right.